The ridge between Pittsburg and Concord that we are working to save. Photo credit: Cooper Ogden

 SAVE THE RIDGE!

-In April, four of the five members of the Pittsburg City Council approved the disastrous Faria project that would bulldoze the top of Pittsburg’s hills, but the fight to save the ridge isn’t over yet.
+In April 2023, four of the five members of the Pittsburg City Council approved the disastrous Seeno/Discovery Builders Faria project.
+(One of the councilmembers abstained.)

 Save Mount Diablo is not opposed to all growth.
 Pittsburg has thousands of housing units already approved but not yet built.
 They include units at Seeno’s San Marco, Sky Ranch II, Montreux, and Tuscany Meadows projects.